morganthomas/winning-arguments/winning-arguments.md

 These conclusions can be reached in intuition in many ways.
 I encourage the reader to try, as an exercise, reaching these conclusions in intuition.

+These conclusions can also be reached by many different arguments, some of which are instructive.

 ## Faith